Crostomos/VRisingArenaBuilds/README.md

-﻿# ArenaBuildsMod
+﻿# ArenaBuilds

-**ArenaBuildsMod** is a lightweight, server-side mod for *V Rising* that allows players to instantly equip ready-to-use PvP builds via simple in-game commands.
+**ArenaBuilds** is a lightweight, server-side mod for *V Rising* that allows players to instantly equip ready-to-use PvP builds via simple in-game commands.
 It’s designed to streamline arena practice and fast-paced duels without the need to manually gear up.
+Although this mod is primarily designed for arena use, it can also be leveraged to create highly specialized builds for PvE or other purposes.

 ---